needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsHostingServices.md

 The newly added service appears in the **Hosting Services** section of the **Addressables Hosting** window.
 Use the **Service Name** field enter a name for the service.

 The new service defaults to the disabled state.
-To initiate the service, select the **Enable** button.
+To initiate the service, select the **Enable** check box.

 ![The updated Addressables Hosting window after adding a service.](images/HostingServicesWindow_2.png)</br>
 _The updated **Addressables Hosting** window after adding a service._